© Georg Heimberger | Sylt Marketing

 beach restaurant

-Ellenbogen 3, 25992 List auf Sylt
+Ellenbogen 3, 25992 List on Sylt

 Stage 16

-Vegetarian, Regional cuisine, Snack/Fast food, Home-style
+Vegetarian, Regional cuisine, Snack/Fast food, Home-style, Seafood

 Bistro